-- 7.1.1 The City shall seek to provide sidewalks in appropriate locations on the Bedford Highway as part of its upgrading program. - 7.1.2 The City shall endeavor to consolidate vehicle access points to the Bedford Highway as part of its upgrading program. - 7.1.3 In consolidating vehicle access points to the Bedford Highway, the City shall endeavour to apply the following standards: - one access for each lot in areas designated for low- and medium-(i) density residential uses; - two separate accesses for each lot in areas designated for high-density (ii) residential, minor commercial, highway commercial, institutionaluniversity uses, and community facilities; - a minimum distance between access points; and (iii) - a maximum width for access points. (iv) - 7.2 The City, in conjunction with the Provincial authorities, shall seek to enhance the visual environment along the Bedford Highway by means such as undergrounding of wires, tree planting and landscaping, in keeping with its role as a major entrance to Halifax.
+- 7.1.1 The City shall seek to provide sidewalks in appropriate locations on the Bedford Highway as part of its upgrading program. - 7.1.2 The City shall endeavor to consolidate vehicle access points to the Bedford Highway as part of its upgrading program. - 7.1.3 In consolidating vehicle access points to the Bedford Highway, the City shall endeavour to apply the following standards: - (i) one access for each lot in areas designated for low- and mediumdensity residential uses; - (ii) two separate accesses for each lot in areas designated for high-density residential, minor commercial, highway commercial, institutional-university uses, and community facilities; - (iii) a minimum distance between access points; and - (iv) a maximum width for access points. - 7.2 The City, in conjunction with the Provincial authorities, shall seek to enhance the visual environment along the Bedford Highway by means such as undergrounding of wires, tree planting and landscaping, in keeping with its role as a major entrance to Halifax.
 Such activities should be pursued in conjunction with an overall upgrading program.